MickhailP/MickhailP/README.md

 ## 💼 My Portfolio
  ### - [Weather Around](https://github.com/MickhailP/WeatherAround)
  Weather application.
-It usese a REST API to fetch weather forecast for user's location and it's favorite places.
+It useses a REST API to fetch weather forecast for the user's location and its favorite places.
  Key technologies:
  - REST API
  - Concurrency, TaskGroup